joe-io/kicking-it-with-kubernetes/services/README.md

  http://localhost:8082/social-post
 ```

-Viola, the services are talking and the ML is running!
+Voilà, the services are talking and the ML is running!

 Now that we have both services built and running, let's take a look at how we can deploy them to Kubernetes: [Kubernetes FTW - Deploy and configure services with K8s](../hellok8s/README.md)